-- green: I have never worn green lenses, but apparently they are also very good for dull low light conditions.
+- Green: I have never worn green lenses, but apparently they are also very good for dull low light conditions.
 This is because our eyes are most sensitive to the color green, so green lenses make everything really stand out.

-- Grey / blue: Best color for very bright and sunny conditions.
+- Gray / blue: Best color for very bright and sunny conditions.
 If the light is simply too bright then grey lenses are the best at dulling the light.
 They are a good option for boat fishing in open water.